 We refer survivors to Northeastern Mental Health and Three Wise Women Counseling Services.
 The Family Crisis Center will pay for therapy for survivors for up to one year.

 The Family Crisis Center will provide clothing directly to survivors who stay in the shelter, and we will refer survivors to the Good Samaritan Center for clothing needs as well.
 These services are at a minimal cost to survivors.

 All food expenses are covered for survivors and their dependents while staying in our shelter.
 We refer survivors not in shelter to the Good Samaritan Center where food is available at no cost.

-We’re committed to providing services to victims in our three county area by answering crisis calls 24/7, doing follow ups with victims and giving them referrals, and maintaining the shelter safe house in Redfield.
+We are committed to providing services to victims in our three-county area by answering crisis calls 24/7, doing follow ups with victims and giving them referrals, and maintaining the shelter safe house in Redfield.
 The Hotline is 605-472-0508.

 Our office number is 605-302-0166.
 Please use that for any day to day questions, offers of donations or business questions.